Unpolarized Shafarevich conjectures for hyper-K\"ahler varieties: Moduli of polarized hyper-Kähler varieties

-Let $\widetilde{\scF}_{d,K}$ be the moduli stack of oriented polarized hyper-K\"ahler varieties of degree $d$ with a $K$-level structure.
+Let $\widetilde{\scF}_{d,K}$ be the moduli stack of oriented polarized hyper-Kähler varieties of degree $d$ with a $K$-level structure.
 It can be viewed as a finite \'etale cover of the original moduli stack (cf.~\cite[Proposition 3.11]{Pe15}), i.e., \begin{proposition} The stack $\widetilde{\scF}_{d,K}^{\dag}$ is a smooth Deligne--Mumford stack and the forgetful map

 is finite and \'etale. \end{proposition}